Entanglement structure of current-driven diffusive fermion systems

-The central results for the random circuit model can be summarized via the phase diagram shown in Fig.~\ref{fig:phase}(a), while the key features of the bulk dynamics in the three phases are illustrated in Fig.~\ref{fig:phase}(b-d).
-In Table \ref{tab:1} we list some of their defining characteristics.
-Since these three phases all have the same average $\bar\rho$, they can not be distinguished by any simple time-averaged measurements.
+The central results for the random circuit model can be summarized via the phase diagram shown in Fig.~\ref{fig:phase}(a), while the key features of the bulk dynamics in the three phases are illustrated in Figs.~\ref{fig:phase}(b)-\ref{fig:phase}(d).
+In Table \ref{tab:1}, we list some of their defining characteristics.
+Since these three phases all have the same average $\bar\rho$, they cannot be distinguished by any simple time-averaged measurements.
 But they do differ qualitatively in their $\mathbb{P}(\rho_{\rm NEAS})$, which can be seen by the scaling of the instantaneous total entropy and mutual information of the NEAS.
 Alternatively, time-resolved measurements of two-point functions will generically distinguish these three phases.
-We outline an interferometric approach in Sec.~\ref{sec:exp} that can be used to directly probe the non-trivial correlations that contribute to the mutual information.
+We outline an interferometric approach in Sec.~\ref{sec:exp} that can be used to directly probe the nontrivial correlations that contribute to the mutual information.

 These phases are further distinguished by the rate of entropy production in the reservoirs following a quench.
-If the system is started, for example, in a product pure state with zero entropy, the initial entropy production due to coupling to the reservoirs is diffusive ($\sim \sqrt{t}$) in phases I and II, while it is ballistic $(\sim t)$ in phase III.
-But if the initial density profile is different from that of the NEAS, the final entropy production in phase III is diffusive as this profile diffusively approaches that of the NEAS.
+If the system starts, for example, in a pure product state with zero entropy, the initial entropy production due to coupling to the reservoirs is diffusive ($\sim \sqrt{t}$) in phases I and II, while it is ballistic $(\sim t)$ in phase III.
+But if the initial density profile is different from that of the NEAS, the final entropy production in phase III is diffusive, as this profile diffusively approaches that of the NEAS.